overwolf/overwolf-plugins/README.md

-NOTE!!!
-PLEASE READ THIS BEFORE YOU START:
+# NOTE!!!
+PLEASE READ THIS BEFORE YOU START
 When downloading this repo and specifically DLL files in this repo, Windows will set the DLL files as untrusted.

 You need to:

 1. Right click the DLL file

 2. Select properties

 3. Check the Unblock checkbox on the bottom right side

 If you don't do this, the DLL will fail to load in Overwolf and